 Dexur’s research and rankings are trusted by top academic institutions such as Harvard, by healthcare leaders and by the media.
 This page has more details on our credibility and trust.

 The ranking video can be embedded and shared on the doctor or hospital website, social media and other digital channels such as YouTube.

 Here are case studies

-The cost to license these videos is $99/month per video.
 The return on investment (ROI) will be many multiples of the economical investment because of the reputation lift.
 Hospitals have used our rankings data in the past for great impact.
 This page has more details on how the data was used in the past by other hospitals and physicians.